Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In accordance with 14 CFR 91.119, except when necessary for takeoff or landing, no person may operate an airplane over a congested area of a city, town or settlement at an altitude less than 1,000 feet above the highest obstacle or within a horizontal radius of less than 2,000 feet of an aircraft; or an altitude of less than 500 feet from any person, vessel, vehicle or structure in non-congested areas.
 A helicopter may be operated at less than the prescribed minimums provided each person operating the helicopter complies with any routes or altitudes specifically prescribed for helicopters by the FAA.

 The speed limit on the main roadways at the airport is 25 mph unless otherwise posted at a lower speed limit.
-Inside the air operations area the speed limit is 15 mph unless otherwise posted.
+Inside the air operations area the speed limit is 15 mph, and 5 mph near aircraft.

 Only if approved by the airport operations personnel.
 If you gave your gate access card or gate code to another person not authorized by the airport to have this information, not only can it lead to a possible incursion if they drive in the wrong area of the airport, but it also may result in you and the person you gave the gate access card or gate code to being criminally cited or banned from the airport.

 The airside of the airport is restricted to only those people having the legal right to be there.
 While Airport Police Deputies may know many people on the airport, we do not know everyone and have the legal authority to challenge anyone who is on the airside of the airport.
 This is a restricted area not open to the general public.
 FAA regulations also apply to the airside of the airport

 Parking violations are strictly enforced as well as traffic violations.
 Vehicles parking on airport property must be parked in designated parking spaces only.
 Vehicles must be currently licensed and in proper running condition.
 Vehicles illegally parked are subject to parking infractions and may be impounded at the owner's expense.